sebastienrousseau/shokunin/examples/content/index.md

 logo_width: "100" ## The logo width of the site.
 logo: "https://kura.pro/kaishi/images/logos/kaishi.svg" ## The logo of the site in SVG format.
 name: "Kaishi" ## The name of the website. (max 64 characters)
-permalink: "https://kaishi.one/offline" ## The url of the site.
+permalink: "https://kaishi.one" ## The url of the site.
 rating: "general" ## The rating of the site.
 referrer: "no-referrer" ## The referrer of the site.
 revisit-after: "7 days" ## The revisit after of the site.
 robots: "index, follow" ## The robots of the site.
 short_name: "kaishi" ## The short name of the site. (max 12 characters)
 subtitle: "Build Amazing Websites with Minimal Effort using Kaishi Starter Templates" ## The subtitle of the page. (max 64 characters)
-tags: "offline, starter, templates, static, site, generator, rust, shokunin, kaishi" ## The tags of the site. (comma separated, max 10 tags)
 theme-color: "143, 250, 113" ## The theme color of the site.
+tags: "kaishi, shokunin static site generator, static site generator, minimalist website template, modern website template, responsive website template, website starter template, freelance creative, startup founder, small business owner, online presence" ## The tags of the site. (comma separated, max 10 tags)
 title: "Kaishi, a Shokunin Static Site Generator Starter Template" ## The title of the page. (max 64 characters)
 url: "https://kaishi.one" ## The url of the site.
 viewport: "width=device-width, initial-scale=1, shrink-to-fit=no" ## The viewport of the site.